 You may want to make some extra dressing to pour into the mix and serve your cauliflower salad with lettuce.

-Turn this into a dairy free or paleo potato salad by simply swapping the heavy cream with full fat coconut milk and using paleo mayonnaise instead of yogurt.
+Turn this into a dairy free or low carb potato salad by simply swapping the heavy cream with full fat coconut milk and using paleo mayonnaise instead of yogurt.

 When you buy a can of coconut milk, the liquid will separate from the cream — be sure to stir and combine everything, as we want a little of both in our cauliflower salad dressing.

 Here we go guys, a cauliflower salad Martha Stewart herself would be proud of!
 Your BBQs have been waiting for this one — hope you enjoy!